ozmartins/Osm.InterestRate/README.md

 ### Endpoints

-The API has only one endpoint called "/TaxaJuros".
-It return the interest rate value whitin a JSON.
+The API has only one endpoint called "/Taxa Juros".
+It returns the interest rate value within a JSON.

 #### Request